 Learn to recognize these escape routes and do what you can to shut them down.
 For example, can you turn off notifications on your mobile device?
 Can you work in a different room than the TV?
 Can you temporarily disable internet access?

 It’s perfectly fine, and even good, to be lazy sometimes.
 When you decide to be lazy and decompress from work, make the most of it.

-For example, frequent travelers tend to have a 68.4 score on the Gallup-Heathway Well-Being Index, a measure of health and wellness, while infrequent travelers only score a 51.4.
+For example, frequent travellers tend to have a 68.4 score on the Gallup-Heathway Well-Being Index, a measure of health and wellness, while infrequent travellers only score 51.4.

 Perfectionism is an enemy of productivity, and it has the power to make you feel less motivated and lazier.
 More than that, scientific studies have shown that perfectionism is bad for your health.
 People with high perfectionism scores have a 51 percent increased risk of death.